maiahalle/DS105_Group_Final_Project/README.md

     df["handle"] = row["handle"]
     return df[["handle","Word","Count"]]</code></pre>

 The last major step was to group all the keywords by Twitter handle and to gather all the keywords from each tweet into one array to count.
-Finally, we used a Counter to count the keywords and then find the 50 most frequently used word per legislator, which we used to create a new data frame and CSV file.
+Finally, we used a Counter to count the keywords and then find the 50 most frequently used words per legislator, which we used to create a new data frame and CSV file.

 | Handle  | Word | Count |
 | ------------- | ------------- | ------------- |